 In August 2012, I received two pieces of family treasure that I didn’t know existed or would ever become mine.
-I shared the story of how these two rings came to me on my research trip that year in the post Meeting My Father’s Cousins and Getting Priceless Treasures.
 Good things come to those who are patient.

 I thought I would share the two rings together as an added bonus.
 I love word plays, so I hope the pun on the Mason fraternal organization is intriguing but doesn’t set off a viscous grammar police arrest.